felipeerias/css-scrollbars-explainer/README.md

 ![Width none](images/scrollbar-width-none.png)

-(Made with Firefox on OS X with classic scrollbars — note that Firefox does not support the `light` and `dark` values of `scrollbar-color`)
+(Made with Firefox on OS X with classic scrollbars)